cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### Forward Secrecy

 HPKE ciphertexts are not forward secret with respect to recipient compromise in any mode.
-This is because no ephemeral randomness but only long-term secrets are used on the side of the recipient.
+This means that compromise of long-term recipient secrets allows an attacker to decrypt past ciphertexts encrypted under said secret.
+This is because only long-term secrets are used on the side of the recipient.

 HPKE ciphertexts are forward secret with respect to sender compromise in all modes.
 This is because ephemeral randomness is used on the sender's side, which